Thursday, December 30, 2021

 * * *

-IT IS ONE OF ABOUT 700 PANELS THAT DOT THE CITY, AND LIKE MOST OF THEM SKIPS THE ESSENTIAL
+IT IS ONE OF ABOUT 700 PANELS THAT DOT THE CITY, AND LIKE MOST OF THEM OMITS THE ESSENTIAL

 This one is about construction.
-It says nothing about the abandonment of the project and of Asians finding affordable housing as a result.
+It says nothing about abandoning the project and Asians finding affordable housing as a result.

 The details of building are irrelevant to most readers...